QoVoQ/vue-smart-bus/readme.md

          handler: this.doSomethingElse,
          once: true
        },
-       {
-         handler: this.doSomethingElse,
-         once: true
-       }
+       this.doSomethingBigger
      ]
    }
  },
  methods: {
    addOtherBusEventListeners() {
-     // PS: listeners registered in this way need clean up manually this.$bus.$on(GLOBAL_EVENT_OTHER, () => { ... })
+     // PS: listeners registered in this way need to be cleaned up manually this.$bus.$on(GLOBAL_EVENT_OTHER, () => { ... })
    }
  },